usnistgov/MUD-PD/README_FF.md

 Help is always welcome.
 Please reach out if you would like to assist with building out any of the following features.

-* Filtering by
+- [ ] Additional filters
-* Human readable report on the IoT device
+- [x] Human readable reports on specific IoT devices (extensions coming)
-* MUD File generation assistant
+- [x] MUD file generation assistant
+- [ ] MUD file generation independant from MUDgee
   * Selective generation based on PCAP files, devices, and/or individual packets
-* MUD File Verification
+- [ ] MUD file verification
-* Capture of certificates
+- [ ] Capture of certificates

 ## Potential Features

-* Integration with NetworkMiner
+- [ ] Integration with NetworkMiner
   * Feeding CSV and parsed packets into database
-* Integrating database with ML to investigate privacy concerns
+- [ ] Integrating database with ML to investigate privacy concerns

 ## Planned Extensions